ziotom78/raytracing_course/language-comparison.md

 -   It has a clean syntax, with no `;` characters;

--   The code runs very fast: in fact, together with FreeBASIC, it is the only language able to consistently reach C++ speeds in the codes I have written for this course.
+-   The code runs very fast: in fact, together with FreeBASIC and Crystal, it is the only language able to consistently reach C++ speeds in the codes I have written for this course.

 -   Internally, Nim produces a C program that is then compiled by `gcc` or `clang`.
 (A switch forces the Nim compiler to generate a